On this Page

 Materials for Your Classes

-The Library provides access to millions of resources you can share with your students by linking or embedding in Blackboard, or by providing pedagogically relevant selections under the doctrine of Fair Use, the TEACH Act, or the terms of open licenses.
+The Library provides access to millions of resources you can share with your students by linking or embedding in Canvas, or by providing pedagogically relevant selections under the doctrine of Fair Use, the TEACH Act, or the terms of open licenses.
 For more information about copyright compliance, see our Copyright Resources guide.

 Order Books & AV Materials